Developer Job Description: Top Duties and Qualifications

 Developer skills and qualifications

-Successful developers will have a range of technical competencies.
+Successful developers will have a range of technical competencies and skills.
 Which of these is most important to your organisation will depend upon the specific nature of the role you are trying to fill.
 You might consider asking for the following:

 • Bachelor of Computer Science preferred